 Simple English definitions for legal terms

-Read a random definition: reporter of decisions
+Read a random definition: certified check

 A granting clause is a part of a legal document, like a deed or lease, that transfers ownership or rights to someone else.
 For example, in an oil-and-gas lease, the granting clause would specify what rights the lessee has to use the land and what substances they can extract from it.